maxchang3/hexo-markmap/README_EN.md

 # hexo-markmap
 A hexo plugin insert mindmap in your hexo blog by markmap (new rebuild).

-From now the render of html codes, links, inline code, markdown is possible to use. ( Katex, Codeblocks not yet)
+From now all the syntax like html codes, links, inline code, markdown  KaTeX, Codeblocks is possible to use.

+> Codeblocks still have some problems which may throw some errors.

 More preview in [my blog](https://zhangmaimai.com/2021/02/23/hexo-mindmap-plugin/).